-1-4 Units: 60-360 hours of work experience, per term, SC, DG, CSU Prerequisite: Employment in career-related field.

-For more information on this course, refer to Cooperative Education.
-Units are determined by number of hours worked.
+1-4 Units: 60-300 hours of work experience, per term, SC, DG, CSU Employment in a career-related field is required.
+Units are determined by the number of hours worked.
+See the Cooperative Education Handbook.www.contracosta.edu/Coop

 This course offers on-the-job learning experiences for employed students, whether paid or volunteer, in cooperation with their employers.
 If students' career goals are directly related to their work, they can earn credit for jobs they hold during the term.
 Students must be enrolled in at least seven units, including their cooperative education units (proportionately fewer in summer session).
-Students who volunteer for this assignment will earn 1 unit for every 60 hours of volunteer work experience and 1 unit per 90 hours of paid work experience.
+Students who volunteer for this assignment will earn 1 unit for every 60 hours of volunteer work experience and 1 unit per 75 hours of paid work experience.
 Petition to repeat for a maximum of 16 units.